 Instructions

-Here are the step by step instructions on how to make these lemon squares.
+Here are the step by step instructions on how to make these homemade lemon bars.

-Step 1: Shortbread crust.
-Combine the flour, melted butter, powdered sugar, vanilla extract, and salt in a medium-sized bowl.
-Then press the crust into the prepared baking pan and bake for 16-20 minutes.
+Then press the crust into the prepared baking pan and bake for 16-20 minutes, or until lightly golden brown.

-Step 2: Make the lemon filling.
+Step 2: Make the filling.
 In a large bowl, whisk together the sugar, flour, baking powder, and salt.
-Then mix in the lemon juice, lemon zest, and eggs until combined.
+Then mix in the fresh lemon juice, lemon zest, and eggs until combined.

 Step 3: Bake.
-Reduce the oven temperature to 325 degrees and pour the lemon filling over the hot crust.
+Reduce the oven temperature to 325 degrees and pour the lemon mixture over the hot crust.
 Bake for 15-18 minutes or until the middle is set.

 Step 4: Cool the bars.
 Allow the bars to cool for 1 hour at room temperature and then for an additional 2 hours in the refrigerator.